BarrensZeppelin/SKAuctioneer/readme.txt

 AddOn is created around the Suicide Kings(SK) loot distribution system.
-Information about SK can be found here: http://www.wowwiki.com/Suicide_Kings.
+Information about SK loot system can be found here: http://www.wowwiki.com/Suicide_Kings.

 To Install:
 Extract SKAuctioneer-master.zip to /Interface/AddOns/